VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 Most of those obligations will be debts, including auto loan payments and minimum credit card payments.
 But things like alimony and child support also count.

 Your lender looks at all these ongoing debts — plus your future mortgage payment — and compares that number to your gross monthly income.
+This is especially important when considering loan-to-value ratios in relation to today’s VA interest rates.

-Just as with credit scores, the VA doesn’t specify a maximum DTI.
-But it does have some wider rules associated with disposable income.
 And lenders are entitled to impose their own DTI requirements.
 So, if high debt is an issue for you, shop around for a mortgage company that specializes in helping people in your situation.
+Be sure to ask about current VA loan rates and how they might affect your homeownership goals.

-Who has the lowest VA rates?
+Who has the lowest VA rates today?

 Most mortgage lenders are VA-approved.
 So you’ll have a wide variety to choose from.